Aveline-art/penrose-sweets/README.md

 To speed up operations, and to allow this to be used offline (albeit in a limited capacity), links that were previous entered are cached in a JSON file.
 This file updates as new links are entered and the user verified that the grocery list appears correct.

-Future iterations of this will use a database to support caching of results, be turned into using a web interface, and allow requesting or updated parsers based on user data.

 ### Usage:

 ```